 If you’ve been told that your wisdom teeth need to be extracted, you might be feeling nervous.
 But thanks to modern surgical techniques and anesthetics, there’s nothing to fear.
-At Brite Smile Dental in San Diego, the team regularly performs wisdom tooth extractions on both adults and teens.
+At Brite Smile Dental, with two locations in San Diego, including the Sorrento Valley area, the team regularly performs wisdom tooth extractions on both adults and teens.
 If your wisdom teeth are causing you pain or problems, make an appointment by calling or clicking today.

 Wisdom teeth are the last of your teeth to come in.
 They’re located at the very back of your mouth and typically break through your gum line sometime between the ages of 17-21.
 Some people have four wisdom teeth, some people have two or three, and others have none at all.